We have information you must know before you buy the STS.

 The Lane Departure Warning system engages above 35 mph.
 A green light indicates that the system is turned on and working.
 Should the driver cross a detected lane marking without signaling, the light flashes amber while an alarm beeps three times.
 The system is designed to alert the driver to take appropriate action to move the vehicle back into the correct lane.
 To avoid nuisance alerts, the system is designed to not provide an alert if the turn signal is on or if the driver makes a sharp maneuver.
 The driver can switch it off, in which case the light goes out entirely.

-All three engines represent the latest GM thinking, with double overhead cams, four valves per cylinder and variable valve timing.
-Called VVT, this latter system continuously varies valve operation to generate the most power from the least amount of fuel with the lowest emissions possible.
+The V6 and V8 engines represent the latest GM thinking, with double overhead cams, four valves per cylinder and variable valve timing.
+Called VVT, this system continuously varies valve operation to generate the most power from the least amount of fuel with the lowest emissions possible.
 Torque is what most of us experience as power in everyday driving; torque is what gets a car moving in the first place, as when accelerating from an intersection.
 Recognizing that, Cadillac engineers designed the STS engines to generate lots of torque throughout the rev range for responsive performance at all engine speeds.

 The Cadillac STS offers a smooth and powerful driving experience with warm and luxurious accommodations.
-The supercharged STS-V delivers serious performance but sacrifices some comfort and drivability.
-The STS V8 model with the Performance Package offers a nice balance.
+The STS V8 model with the Performance Package offers a great driving balance.
 We appreciated the all-wheel-drive model for its all-weather capability while maintaining the enjoyable sporty handling.
 People who enjoy getting where they're going as much as, if not more than, being there, but who pine for luxury touches and good old American V8 power, need no longer compromise.

-NewCarTestDrive.com correspondent Tom Lankard reported on the STS, with Greg Brown reporting on the STS-V, and John F. Katz reporting on the styling revisions.
+NewCarTestDrive.com correspondent Tom Lankard reported on the STS, with Greg Brown reporting on the STS-V, and John F. Katz on styling.